Last Updated: August 31, 2020 to include the AWEF regulations brought into effect on July 10, 2020.

 As of July 10, 2020, KeepRite Refrigeration now offers a complete line up of “Generation D” condensing units that meet or exceed the new requirements for condensing units, including compliant Medium and Low Temperature versions.

 In addition, our KQ Quiet Condensing Units and KMS/KMD Condensing Units can also be used in applications requiring compliance:

-As the changes continue to move forward and new regulations get introduced, you can trust KeepRite Refrigeration to always keep you informed as Our Continued Commitment to the Refrigeration Professional enters its 75th year.
+As we continue to navigate the unpredictability of 2020, one thing you can always count on is KeepRite Refrigeration to always keep you informed as Our Continued Commitment to the Refrigeration Professional enters its 75th year.